NTS051205/Simulate_an_online_store./README.md

   - View registered users.
   - Edit user details (e.g., reset passwords).
   - Delete user accounts.
+- **Manage Orders:**
+  - View all orders and their statuses.
+  - Update order statuses to "Processing," "Completed," or "Canceled."

 ### **2. Customer Features**
 Customers can interact with products and manage their orders through: